mpenet/tempel-clojure/README.md

 Tempel templates for clojure

-[wip]

 ## Installation

+### MELPA

+It's pending for merge on melpa, in the meantime using straight.el:

+when it's merged it will be just: `M-x package-install tempel-clojure`

 ### straight

-It's pending for merge on melpa, in the meantime using straight.el:
+Via straight you can get/use it today.

 ```elisp
 (use-package tempel-clojure